FreudCat/ceramic-arts/USERFLOW.md

    <br />

-- See items for purchase, if available
+- Purchase items

-  1. Users click on link in nav bar to Etsy or other commerce site
+  1. Users click on "Shop" in nav bar
+  2. Users see items for sale
+  3. Users click to Etsy get price and purchase

   <br />